WICG/scheduling-apis/spec/scheduling-tasks.md

 <pre class='idl'>
   enum TaskPriority {
     "user-blocking",
     "user-visible",
     "background"
   };
 </pre>

-{{TaskPriority/user-blocking}} is the highest priority, and is meant to be used for tasks that are blocking the user's ability to interact with the page, such as rendering the core experience or responding to user input.
+<dfn enum-value for=TaskPriority>user-blocking</dfn> is the highest priority,
+and is meant to be used for tasks that are blocking the user's ability to interact with the page, such as rendering the core experience or responding to user input.

-{{TaskPriority/user-visible}} is the second highest priority, and is meant to be used for tasks that visible to the user but not necessarily blocking user actions, such as rendering secondary parts of the page.
+<dfn enum-value for=TaskPriority>user-visible</dfn> is the second highest
+priority, and is meant to be used for tasks that visible to the user but not necessarily blocking user actions, such as rendering secondary parts of the page.
 This is the default priority.

-{{TaskPriority/background}} is the lowest priority, and is meant to be used for tasks that are not time-critical, such as background log processing or initializing certain third party libraries.
+<dfn enum-value for=TaskPriority>background</dfn> is the lowest priority, and
+is meant to be used for tasks that are not time-critical, such as background log processing or initializing certain third party libraries.

-Note: Tasks scheduled through a given {{Scheduler}} run in *strict priority order*, meaning the scheduler will always run {{TaskPriority/user-blocking}}
-tasks before {{TaskPriority/user-visible}} tasks, which in turn always run before {{TaskPriority/background}} tasks.
+Note: Tasks scheduled through a given {{Scheduler}} run in *strict priority order*, meaning the scheduler will always run "{{TaskPriority/user-blocking}}" tasks before "{{TaskPriority/user-visible}}" tasks, which in turn always run before "{{TaskPriority/background}}" tasks.

 <div algorithm>
   {{TaskPriority}} |p1| is <dfn for="TaskPriority">less than</dfn>
   {{TaskPriority}} |p2| if |p1| is less than |p2| in the following total ordering:
-    * {{TaskPriority/background}} < {{TaskPriority/user-visible}} < {{TaskPriority/user-blocking}}
+  "{{TaskPriority/background}}" < "{{TaskPriority/user-visible}}" < "{{TaskPriority/user-blocking}}"
 </div>

 The `Scheduler` Interface {#sec-scheduler}
 ---------------------

-Developers interact with the {{Scheduler}} interface to schedule tasks, using the {{Scheduler/postTask()}} method.
-A task consists of a callback, which is the entrypoint to the task, and 0 or more {{SchedulerPostTaskOptions}}:

- - {{SchedulerPostTaskOptions/priority}}: An optional {{TaskPriority}}.
-If set, this priority will be used to schedule the task, and the task's priority is immutable.
-If left unspecified, the {{SchedulerPostTaskOptions/signal}}
-   option will determine the task's priority if set, otherwise the priority defaults to {{TaskPriority/user-visible}}.

- - {{SchedulerPostTaskOptions/signal}}: An optional {{AbortSignal}} or
-   {{TaskSignal}}.
-If a {{TaskSignal}} is specified and the
-   {{SchedulerPostTaskOptions/priority}} is ommitted, the signal is used to determine the priority, which can be modified by the associated
-   {{TaskController}}.
-The {{SchedulerPostTaskOptions/signal}} is also used to cancel pending tasks.
-See [Controlling Tasks](#sec-controlling-tasks) for details on using a {{TaskController}} or {{AbortController}} with
-   {{Scheduler/postTask()}}.

- - {{SchedulerPostTaskOptions/delay}}: An optional delay (milliseconds) may be specified in order to delay the execution of the task.

-{{Scheduler/postTask()}} returns a Promise that is fulfilled with the result of the callback, or rejected with an "{{AbortError!!exception}}" {{DOMException}}
-if the task is aborted.

 <xmp class='idl'>
   dictionary SchedulerPostTaskOptions {
-      AbortSignal? signal = null;
-      TaskPriority? priority = null;
+    AbortSignal signal;
+    TaskPriority priority;
-      long delay = 0;
+    [EnforceRange] unsigned long long delay = 0;
   };

   callback SchedulerPostTaskCallback = any ();